zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Speed_kokkos.rst

    To build with Kokkos support for AMD GPUs, the AMD ROCm toolkit software version 5.2.0 or later must be installed on your system.

+.. admonition:: Intel Data Center GPU support
+   :class: note

+   Support for Kokkos with Intel Data Center GPU accelerators (formerly known under the code name "Ponte Vecchio") in LAMMPS is still a work in progress.
+Only a subset of the functionality works correctly.
+   Please contact the LAMMPS developers if you run into problems.

 .. admonition:: CUDA and MPI library compatibility
    :class: note